-After the midterm exam only: If you are sure that the exam key is clearly wrong, then, within 24 hours after the key is posted, prepare a written explanation, with documentation (reference the textbook page and section), and deliver the query to your TA via email.
-Just one written inquiry, and no verbal inquiries, will be considered for each exam, from each student.
-All inquiries will be carefully considered and forwarded to the course Instructor if they might be valid, but discussion of inquiries about exam questions is done only at office hours and not by email.
+Exam concerns or problems: If you are sure that there is a problem with a question or that the exam key is clearly wrong, then post your concern within 24 hours after the key is posted.
+You should prepare a written explanation, with documentation (e.g., reference the textbook page and section), and post to a Ted Discussion Forum on exams, or send the query to your TA via email.
+All valid inquiries and concerns will be carefully considered and forwarded to the course Instructor.
+The exam key will be modified if required.
+Discussion of inquiries about exam questions is done only at office hours and not by email.

 If we find that a question has more than one answer or should be discarded after the exams have been graded, then all of the exams will be re-graded using the corrected answer key.
-In over 20 years I have never had errors made by the scantron service, however, if you are sure that something must be wrong with your score, then discuss your concern with the Instructor.
+The scantron scanning itself has never made an error, but scantrons occasionally are graded with the wrong key.
+If you are sure that something must be wrong with your score, then discuss your concern with the Instructor.

-To prepare for the exams:
+How to study and prepare for the exams:

 - 1. Attend lectures or listen to the podcasts!
-Some questions will come directly from the lectures.
-Most exam questions will be on topics presented in lecture; however, related textbook readings are required to fully understand the material.
+Most exam questions will be on topics and information presented in lecture; however, related textbook readings are required to fully understand the material.
 A few questions will come from the assigned textbook readings or homework assignments, even if the material was not covered in lecture. - 2.
-Read the related material in the text.
-These readings will reinforce the lectures and provide information that is necessary to understand and integrate the information provided in lecture.
-If you require remedial study of information taught in introductory biology or biochemistry courses, then review the appropriate chapters in the textbook or from other sources. - 3.
-As necessary, review textbook sections that provide review/remedial material that you are expected to have learned in prerequisite courses. - 4.
+Read the related material in the textbook.
+These readings will reinforce the lectures and provide information that is necessary to understand and integrate the information provided in lecture. - 3.
+As necessary, review textbook sections or other sources that provide review/remedial material that you were expected to have learned in prerequisite courses. - 4.
 Attend discussion section regularly, as you will be able to ask questions about the lectures and readings. - 5.
-Study the textbook Mini Reviews, Review of Key Terms, Review Questions, and Applications Questions. - 6.
+Study the textbook MiniQuizes, Big Ideas, Review of Key Terms, Review Questions, and Application Questions. - 6.
 Use the textbook web site to better understand the material. - 7.
-Do not cheat!
-Disciplinary steps will be taken when cheating is discovered.
-These steps may include failing the exam and being reported to the appropriate university authorities.
+After exams, review the questions that you missed, and if you still don't understand, then go to a TA office hour to get help.

-In past years, the students who do best regularly attended lectures and discussion sections, read the textbook, and review class notes each week.
+In past years, the students who do best regularly attended lectures and discussion sections, read the textbook, and reviewed their class notes each week.

-Homework written assignments (Posted on Ted, 10 points each):
+Homework (HW) written assignments (Posted on Ted, 10 points each):